ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
+         <h3>Today</h3>A chance of showers and thunderstorms before noon, then a chance of showers and thunderstorms between noon and 1pm, then showers
-         <h3>Today</h3>Showers and thunderstorms likely.
+         and thunderstorms likely.
 Some of the storms could be severe.
 Mostly cloudy.
-High near 73, with temperatures falling
+High near 73, with temperatures falling to around
-         to around 68 in the afternoon.
-South southwest wind 6 to 10 mph.
+         68 in the afternoon.
+Southwest wind 6 to 10 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before midnight, then showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 2am, then showers
+         and thunderstorms.
 Some of the storms could be severe.
-Mostly
-         cloudy, with a low around 59.
-South wind 6 to 9 mph.
+Mostly cloudy, with a low around 59.
+South southwest wind 6 to 9 mph.
          Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Showers and thunderstorms.
+         <h3>Thursday</h3>Showers and thunderstorms before 3pm, then a chance of showers and thunderstorms.
 Mostly cloudy.
-High near 72, with temperatures falling to around 70 in the afternoon.
-South southwest
+High near 72, with temperatures
-         wind 7 to 12 mph, with gusts as high as 20 mph.
+         falling to around 70 in the afternoon.
+South southwest wind 6 to 12 mph, with gusts as high as 18 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of showers and thunderstorms before 9pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Thursday Night</h3>A chance of showers and thunderstorms before midnight, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low
-         60. South wind 5 to 8 mph.
-Chance of precipitation is 40%.<br></div>
+         around 60.
+South southwest wind 5 to 8 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">